williamouyang/okta.github.io/_source/docs/api/resources/okta_signin_widget.md

 ## Session Management

-The Sign-in widget SDK allows managing your Okta session.
+Manage your Okta session with session functions in the Sign-in widget SDK.

 #### Check for an existing session